 The Mekong Delta consists of 173,000 acres.
 Mekong weather is hot, very hot, and terribly hot.
 Highway 1 connects the major cities in Vietnam.

 Fifty percent of rice consumed in Vietnam comes from the Mekong Delta.
-This is rich fertile land also grows coffee, rubber, and tropical fruits.
-It is often referred to the second Amazon River due its great biodiversity.
+This is rich, fertile land also grows coffee, rubber, and tropical fruits.
+It is often referred to as the second Amazon River due its great biodiversity.

 The Mekong River runs through six countries: China, Myanmar, Laos, Cambodia, Thailand and Vietnam.
 The Mekong has different names in different places.
 In Vietnam the Mekong means the mother of water.